nus-mtp/reindeer/documentation/Process.md

 4. Implement the feature. <br>
 	- Currently we are not doing code reviewing, PLEASE write possible test cases before implementing the feature.
 	<br><br>
-	- <b>Sync with the committer repo frequently</b>: While you were working on the new feature the issue, others might have pushed new code to the master branch.
+	- <b>Sync with the committer repo frequently</b>: While you were working on the new feature or the issue, others might have pushed new code to the master branch.
 In that case, update your repo's master branch with any new changes from remote repo and merge those updates to the branch you are working on.
 	<br><br>

 	```